 Quick-drying: fleece dries out quickly, making it great for insulation under wet conditions and perfect for warmth in garments like fleece jackets.
 If you find yourself soaking wet with rain on a hike or camping trip, you can wring out your fleece coat and put it back on.

 Prone to pilling: The fabric eventually pills after a while.
 But how quickly your fleece fabric starts to pill depends on the production quality and how you clean it.

 Highly flammable: fleece is an oil-based product that will burn fast if exposed to fire and not otherwise treated to resist fire.

-Fleece is durable, but if you wash it wrongly.
+Fleece is durable unless you wash your fleece garments incorrectly.
 It's best to wash your fleece fabrics with cold water because of their vulnerability to high temperatures.
 That implies that machine drying is not ideal for fleece; air dry your fleece garments as much as possible.
 Refrain from ironing fleece; it might just melt.

 This popular sustainable outerwear brand has been working with the inventors of fleece since the 1980s.
-They have an extensive array of fleece clothing for men and women.
+They have an extensive array of exceptionally warm fleece clothing and sustainable winter garments for men and women.

 United by Blue creates sustainable outdoor apparel and accessories.
 They also source sustainable fabrics that leave no toxic impact on the environment.
 The brand makes durable clothing that will stand the test of time.

 Both fabrics appear sort of similar, but they originate from entirely different sources.
 They make flannel from cotton, which is more of an ideal material for people with sensitive skin.
 When it comes to wicking moisture, flannel wins, but fleece is a lot warmer.
 However, flannel is prone to shrinking, while fleece doesn't shrink so much, if at all.